davidcalikes/Marvelous-Matching/docs/README.md

     * The Sticky Navigation Menu is derived from snippets of code from this repository: https://github.com/iamshaunjp/CSS-Tips-and-Tricks/blob/04-css-only-dropdown-menu/css-only-dropdown/styles.css

-    * The form on the site is inspired by the Code Institute's Coders Coffeehouse code along project.
+    * The addScore and addAttempt functions of myscript.js are loosely based on elements within the Code Institute's Love Maths code along project.

-    * The CSS styling used to hide the labels of the form inputs was derived from this tutorial: https://webaim.org/techniques/css/invisiblecontent/

     * All text icons used on the site were sourced from: https://fontawesome.com/search?m=freecom